aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 ## **Manage Paragraph with Custom Numbered List**

-The [BulletFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/) interface provides the [NumberedBulletStartWith](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/#setNumberedBulletStartWith-short-) property and others that allow you to manage paragraphs with custom numbering or formatting.
+The [BulletFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/) class provides the [NumberedBulletStartWith](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/#setNumberedBulletStartWith-short-) property and others that allow you to manage paragraphs with custom numbering or formatting.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class.
 2. Access the slide containing the paragraph.